WritingMay 2026

 A cart on the web is usually built as a list of rows.
 Add something, the list grows.
 Remove something, the list shrinks.
 The mechanics are solved.
 The interaction stays flat.

 That is the misunderstanding.
 A cart is not a list.
 It is the place where a user is most uncertain about what they have just committed to, and the design of a cart is the design of that uncertainty.
-Treating it as state management produces something technically correct and emotionally empty — a thing that records the user's decisions without acknowledging them.
+Treating it as state management produces a cart that records the user's decisions without acknowledging them.

 In 1982, an IBM researcher named Walter Doherty published a paper called The Economic Value of Rapid Response Time.
 Its central finding was that human productivity does not rise smoothly with system speed.
-It rises sharply, at a specific threshold of around 400 milliseconds.
+It jumps, at a specific threshold of around 400 milliseconds.
 Below that line, the user stops waiting and starts thinking.
-Above it, the system is a thing they are talking to.
-Below it, it is a thing they are using.
+Above it, the system is something they talk to instead of using.

 Most carts on the web sit well above that line.
 The user clicks +, a request goes to the backend, the network answers, the number changes.
 Nothing is wrong with it.
 Nothing is right with it either.
 The cart is silent in the moment that matters.
 If you have ever clicked + twice because you were not sure the first click registered, you already know what is happening — the interface is asking the user to model the server.